 Memory researchers have long known that certain study tasks are more successful at improving retention than others.
 The levels-of-processing (LOP) framework classifies tasks that promote elaborative processing of studied items that generally promote memory as “deep” tasks, while less beneficial tasks that focus on surface or perceptual features of study items constitute “shallow” tasks (Craik & Lockhart, 1972; Craik, 2002).
 Several deep tasks have been identified and shown to improve retention, including generation (Slamecka & Graf, 1978), production (MacLeod, Gopie, Hourihan, Neary, & Ozubko, 2010), and survival processing (Nairne, Thompson, & Pandeirada, 2007).
 These deep tasks can be bifurcated further based on the task’s propensity to encourage the processing of item-specific or relational features of study pairs (Einstein & Hunt, 1980).

 Regarding LOP effects on JOLs, few studies have assessed changes in JOL accuracy across different LOP tasks.
 In a recent exception, Tekin and Roediger (2020) compared the effects of deep and shallow LOP tasks on JOL reactivity.
-They showed that providing JOLs alongside a deep (vs. shallow) encoding task enhanced correct recognition, suggesting that deep encoding may be an effective method for reducing the illusion of competence by increasing memory performance relative to JOLs (i.e., boosting memory performance to be more aligned with predicted memory).
+Across three experiments, participants studied individual words using deep (vs. shallow) encoding tasks.
+Specifically, participants in Experiments 1 and 2 completed encoding items while assessing case (shallow), rhyme (intermediate), or category (deep), while participants in Experiment 3 either completed a shallow vowel-counting task or a deep pleasantness rating task.
+Finally, across encoding groups, half of their participants also made JOLs after applying their deep or shallow strategy.
+Overall, deep encoding tasks enhanced correct recognition relative to shallow tasks, but critically, the magnitude of JOLs remained unchanged between participants in the deep and shallow encoding groups.
+Tekin and Roediger’s findings suggest that deep encoding may be an effective method for reducing the illusion of competence by increasing memory performance relative to JOLs (i.e., boosting memory performance to be more aligned with predicted memory).
 We test this possibility within the context of cued-recall testing (vs. recognition), while also investigating potential interactive effects between JOL accuracy and associative direction.
 Importantly, we further investigate the effects of deep processing on JOLs by delineating between two types of deep processing tasks that have been shown to benefit cued-recall performance: Item-specific and relational encoding.